JimLynx/fundpin/README.md

 3. Name your app, choose the appropriate region and submit.
 ![Naming app screenshot](docs/deployment/2-name-app.png)

-4. On the Resources tab , search for Heroku Postgres Database and add (*a free Hoby Dev account can be used*).
+4. On the Resources tab, search for Heroku Postgres Database and add (*a free Hoby Dev account can be used*).

 5. Postgres requires dj_database_url, and psycopg2, which will be installed when the requirements.txt dependencies are installed as explained earlier.